GoogleCloudPlatform/community/tutorials/cicd-datalake-part-1/index.md

 1. Upload the contents from *testdata* folder into gcs bucket, created in previous step

-      cd testdata
+      cd ~/community/tutorials/cicd-datalake-part-1/testdata

-    Copy the downloaded test data (raw, unprocessed data) and schema files from github forked repository to your gcp bucket
+    Copy the downloaded test data (raw, unprocessed data) and schema files from github repository to your gcp bucket

       gsutil cp *.* gs://$BUCKET_NAME